roc-lang/roc/www/wip_new_website/content/index.md

 ## [Examples](#examples) {#examples}

-Roc is a very young language (it doesn’t even have a numbered release yet, just nightly builds!) but it can already be used for several things if you’re up for being an early adopter—with all the bugs and missing features which come with that territory.
+Roc is a young language (it doesn’t even have a numbered release yet, just nightly builds!) <span class="nowrap">but it</span> can already be used for several things if you’re up for being an early adopter—with all the bugs and missing features which come with that territory.

 Here are some examples of how it can be used today.